Eyes of a Stranger (1981 film): Release

 Eyes of a Stranger was released in 180 theaters in the United States by Warner Bros. on March 27, 1981, earning $546,724 during its opening weekend.
 It eventually grossed an estimated $1.1 million.

 Censorship

 The film was originally cut for an R-rating, removing many instances of violence including a decapitation from the film, leaving only the final head shot uncut.
 As a result, many of Tom Savini's gore effects were cut out or edited.

 Critical reception

 Janet Maslin of The New York Times called it "a cheap, sleazy horror movie," but praised Jennifer Jason Leigh as "the only thing worth seeing."
 AllMovie wrote, "this tired, unimaginative slasher-thriller plays like a sleazy TV movie-of-the-week punctuated with gory murder scenes".
-Siskel & Ebert gave the film "No" votes on their TV show but both critics said the film was unusually well-made and technically sound for a slasher film, with Siskel mentioning the director's past work on PBS shows by way of stating that he probably had better material for future movies.
+Gene Siskel and Roger Ebert gave the film "No" votes on their TV show Sneak Previews, but both critics said the film was unusually well-made and technically sound for a slasher film, with Siskel referencing the director's past work on PBS shows and suggesting Wiederhorn probably had better material for future films.